+For those diagnosed with the disease, treating multiple sclerosis symptoms is a daily challenge.
 While there is no cure for multiple sclerosis (MS), hundreds of thousands of people in our country are living with it – around 400,000 individuals.
-Of that number, 86 percent of MS patients identify fatigue as the top symptom they’re experiencing when they discuss managing multiple sclerosis.
+Of that number, 86 percent of MS patients identify fatigue as the top symptom they’re experiencing when they discuss treating multiple sclerosis symptoms.
 The cause of MS is not known; it is not contagious or known to be hereditary, but factors that may come into play include the following:

 - Gender – Women are affected more than two times as often as males

 - Age – The majority of individuals receive a diagnosis between the ages of 20 and 50